jaslatendresse/msr-challenge-2021/docs/project_selection.md

 3. Verify if the sstubs commits are in the travis dataset.
 4. Create new table with sstubs commits that are also in travis torrent.

+## Phase 3
+Threshold for the number of distinct bugType:

+## Phase 4
 **Step 1 -- Query TravisTorrent dataset to collect all commits from projects we selected**

 `SELECT * from travistorrent-bq.data.2017_01_11 WHERE gh_project_name IN ('Graylog2/graylog2-server', 'apache/flink', 'apache/storm',